|

 this may include differences in the response to different

-their calibration.
+or in their calibration.
 Gehrmann and his team used measurements

 of the in-vitro production of vitamin D3 under UV light